facts-engineering/CircuitPython_P1AM/README.md

 The P1AM-200 can be purchased on the [Automation Direct Webstore](https://www.automationdirect.com/adc/shopping/catalog/programmable_controllers/open_source_controllers_(arduino-compatible)/productivityopen_(arduino-compatible)/controllers_-a-_shields/p1am-200)

-Productivity 1000 Series Modules can be purchased on the [Automation Direct Webstore](https://www.automationdirect.com/adc/shopping/catalog/programmable_controllers/productivity_series_controllers/productivity1000_(stackable_micro_plc))
+Productivity1000 Series Modules can be purchased on the [Automation Direct Webstore](https://www.automationdirect.com/adc/shopping/catalog/programmable_controllers/productivity1000_plcs_(stackable_micro))

 ## Usage
 The CircuitPython-P1AM library provides a simple interface for controlling P1000 Modules.
 See the examples folder for more detailed examples for your products.